Intrinsic structure of relaxor ferroelectrics from first principles: Appendices

 The distribution of $\Delta E_{\text{FIRE}}$ is associated with the energy scale relevant to atomic geometric disorder.
 Let $\Delta E_{\text{Swap}}=\Delta E_{\text{Total}}-\Delta E_{\text{FIRE}}$.
 The distribution of $\Delta E_{\text{Swap}}$ is associated with the energy scale relevant to the compositional disorder.
-From Fig.~\ref{Fig:energy_dist}, $\Delta E_{\text{FIRE}}$ is typically around -6eV.
-Meanwhile, the distribution of $\Delta E_{\text{Total}}$ resembles a zero-centered Gaussian with a standard deviation smaller than 1eV.
-This suggests that the distribution of $\Delta E_{\text{Swap}}$ will be centered around 6eV.
-So, essentially, in a FIRE-Swap simulation, the energy changes caused by swapping B sites and by geometric optimization are of the same order.
+From Fig.~\ref{Fig:energy_dist}, $\Delta E_{\text{FIRE}}$ is typically around -6 eV.
+Meanwhile, the distribution of $\Delta E_{\text{Total}}$ resembles a zero-centered Gaussian with a standard deviation smaller than 1 eV.
+This suggests that the distribution of $\Delta E_{\text{Swap}}$ will be centered around 6 eV.
+In this case study, energy changes caused by swapping species and by geometric optimization are of the same order.
 It is the small remnant of their cancelation determines the acceptance of a proposed new CS.